nodesource/distributions/README.md

 **Supported Ubuntu versions:**

 NodeSource will maintain Ubuntu distributions in active support by Canonical, including LTS and the intermediate releases.
+Please note we will only support the intermediate releases so long as they are within Canonical's support window.

 * **Ubuntu 10.04 LTS** (Lucid Lynx, *armhf build not available*)
 * **Ubuntu 12.04 LTS** (Precise Pangolin)
 * **Ubuntu 14.04 LTS** (Trusty Tahr)

-*Ubuntu 14.10 (Utopic Unicorn) is not yet officially supported but can use the Trusty binaries, [details here](https://github.com/nodesource/distributions/issues/13).*
+* **Ubuntu 14.10*** (Utopic Unicorn)

 **Supported Debian versions:**